yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-002_Product_Added_To_Cart.md

 ---

 ## ✅ Expected Result

-- Selected product is displayed in the cart
+The selected product is displayed in the cart
-- Product details (name, price) are correctly shown
-- Quantity is set to 1 by default
-- Cart icon reflects the added item
-- No errors occur during the process